derwaro/derwaro.github.io/content/posts/retrieve-ngrok-url-dynamically.md

 Ngrok does not offer fixed url/domains in their free plan.
 BUT ngrok offers us an api :)

-I will only get into one aspect of their api to leverage it and obtain a paid feature for free through an extra request and some line of code.
+I will only get into one aspect of their api to leverage it and obtain a paid feature for free through an extra request and some lines of code.

 ## The Problem
 ### General